 SXSW in Austin

 MIDEM, the top-tier music conference in Cannes, France

 Musically Speaking Podcast’s list of top music conferences to check out in 2019

 Courses, Products, & Software

-(we have no affiliate relationship with any course or product listed below)
+These products are not free.
+We have no affiliate relationship with any course or product listed below.

 John Oszajca’s Music Marketing Manifesto

 Capo, software for changing tempo and pitch instantly and independently with minimal loss of quality